Excalibur277/codecalc/readme.md

 ```

-You can view the produced fasm in [outfilename].asm
+You can view the produced fasm by adding the flag -fasm=[outputfasmfilename]

+Additional debug info can be viewed with the flag -debug

 ### Parser